YasafVol/dc20/memory-bank/progress.md

 ## Current Status

 The project has successfully completed the merge of Character Creation Stages A, B, and C into a single page and the full population of static rule data.
 The core UI foundation is stable.
-The next steps involve comprehensive testing of the merged functionality and proceeding with the implementation of the remaining character creation stages (D-F).
+However, persistent Vercel deployment issues have necessitated a shift in focus.
+The project is now prioritizing a clean migration to Vercel, following the incremental testing strategy outlined in `projectPlan/cleanVercelMigration.md`.

 ## Known Issues